- ACRONYMS AND DEFINITIONS

 - X-ray (KUB)

-- A plain film X-ray of the abdomen will show Radiopaque (seen on X-ray) stones
+- A plain film X-ray of the abdomen will show radiopaque stones

 - Typically used to follow stone progression after diagnosis with a CT scan